-Don’t just stick to Iceland’s Ring Road
+Get off Iceland’s Ring Road

 Some of Iceland’s best sites and attractions are not on the ring road.
 We suggest looking up the sites you want to see online and through guidebooks.
 Once you have an idea what you want to see, save it all to an offline Google Map.
 Regions that are worth mentioning not on the ring road are the Snaefellsnes peninsula, Landmannalaugar, Husafell, and Dettifoss.
 Everyone also recommended that we travel and camp in Iceland’s Western Fjords, as they are the least traveled place in the country.
 We, unfortunately, didn’t have the time to make the most of that detour.

-Ditch the GPS
+Ditch the GPS when camping in Iceland

 While we are on the subject of Google Maps – don’t bother with paying for a car GPS.
 Instead, download an offline Google Map on your phone.
 You can do this via their app.
 If you’re unsure how to do this check out Google’s tutorial.